 There are three versions of Magento available from the developers’ website:

-- Subject to licensing fees, the Enterprise Edition offers a more comprehensive version of the Community Edition with technical extensions.
+Subject to licensing fees, the Commerce (On-Premises) Edition (formerly known as Enterprise Edition) offers a more comprehensive version of the Community Edition with technical extensions.
 It offers a number of advantages, namely its improved performance; this version includes cache storage and separate media storage in the form of a CDN as well as a hosted database.
 AES-256 encryption of data, back up functions, and the Magento Secure Payment Bridge (separates platform core from the payment functions) ensure additional security.
 The program also includes automatic updates and 24/7 support from the Magento team.
 This edition is an excellent solution for established web stores with a higher budget.

 Magento as a long-term e-commerce solution